Education in Austria: Academic degrees

 In Austria, there is no institution comparable to the American college or to the American professional school.
 Students enroll in one (or more) field of studies, in which they are expected to graduate after four to six years.
 Since the 1970s, the first degree was the Magister (= Latin for Master, abbr.
 Mag.) in the humanities, economic and social sciences, law and natural sciences.
 The first degree in engineering and agriculture is the Diplom-Ingenieur (abbr.
 Dipl.-Ing. or DI).

-Recently, and in accordance with the Bologna process, many universities have begun to introduce a bachelor's degree also, which comes before the "Magister" or Master.
+In accordance with the Bologna process, many universities committed to transforming their system to distinguish between Bachelor and Master degrees, typically lasting three years for the Bachelor's degree and one to two years for the Master's degree.

 Medicine is left as the subject where a doctorate is the only degree (after at least six years).
 In most subject fields, students need to submit a Diplomarbeit, a research paper of an average of about 100 pages, but sometimes considerably longer.
-As the requirements differ strongly and are not always clear, some students spend years working on this thesis, thus (usually not deliberately) delaying graduation.

 Postgraduate degrees such as LL.M.s and MBAs have been introduced since the 1990s.

-However, with the Bologna process, Austria has committed to transform its system to the structure of distinguishing between Bachelor and Master degrees (of 3 years and 1–2 years respectively).
-In some fields, it is still not clear how this will be made compatible with the traditional requirements necessary to enter a regulated profession.